 Do Bears Have Thumbs?

-Although they have the same joint as human hands, bears do not have thumbs.
+Although they have the same joints as human hands, bears do not have thumbs.
 The joint is hinged, allowing the toes to curl towards the pad of the paw.
-Black bears are good climbers, but this is not due to the paw’s shape.
+Black bears are good climbers, but not because of the shape of their paws.

 Their excellent climbing abilities are due to their claws, which allow them to clasp onto trees and even climb up the side of mountains.

 Brown grizzly bears cannot climb trees, as their claws are not powerful enough to grip the bark, and adults are too heavy to support themselves.
-Polar bears cannot climb trees due to their extreme weight and not too many trees in their habitat.
+Polar bears also cannot climb trees due to their extreme weight.

 Want to know how fast bears climb trees?
 It may surprise you